 A CRO faced the challenge of improving the patient-centricity of their clinical trials on a broader spectrum.
 They experienced a significant decrease in acquisition rates, followed by decreasing retention rates during their trials.
-To compensate and improve the decreasing numbers, the company decided to shift towards more patient-centered home-based clinical trials.
+To compensate and improve the decrease in numbers, the company decided to shift towards more patient-centered home-based clinical trials.

 The clinical research organization quickly learned about the existing approach towards home-based clinical trials and the challenges of the specialty courier meeting at the patient’s home at the same time as the nurse or doctor did.
 Furthermore, they knew the potential dangers of storing medication at the patient’s fridge, such as different temperature zones, changing temperature and conditions, as well as access to the medicines by other family members like children.